 Now another wall to section off the highlighters:

 And I decided that was enough.
 I could have added another divider to separate the powders from the blushes, but this seemed like the right arrangement.
 One nice thing is that if I change my mind, I can always quickly add another divider.

 Top of Vanity

-While I'm here doing my best Marie Kondo impersonation, I might as well share how everything else is arranged.
-The big idea here is: keep the stuff I use a lot within easy reach.
+While I'm here doing my best Marie Kondo impersonation, I might as well share how I arranged everything else.
+The big idea is to keep the stuff I use a lot within easy reach.
 So starting with the top of the vanity:

 Disposable makeup sponges, cotton balls, and Q-tips:

 I store these in plastic apothecary jars.
 You always use this stuff in a makeup session.
 This way, they are never out of reach, and the jars are inexpensive and pretty: